-Register r Value Direction Description SPC_STATUS 10 r Status register, of the board.
-SPC_RUN 0 Indicates that t Indicates that the board has been started and is waiting for a triggerevent.
-SPC_TRIGGER 10 Indicates that the board is running and a triggerevent has been detected. j SPC_READY 20 Indicates, that the board has stopped.
+Register Value Value Direction Description SPC_STATUS 10 10 r Status register, of the board.
+SPC_RUN 0 Indicates that the board has been started and is waiting for a triggerevent.
+SPC_TRIGGER 10 Indicates that t he board is running and a triggerevent has been detected.
+SPC_READY 20 Indicates, that the board has stopped.